mutl3y/prtgvmware/README.md

 ## Investigating issues

 ##### XML: The returned xml does not match the expected schema. (code: PE233)
+this is normally some sort of typo in the command, try running manually adding -j for pretty printed json

-To investigate this issue please:
+To investigate an issue further please:
 * click the failing sensor
 * choose Settings button
 * in the "SENSOR SETTINGS" section, item "EXE Result" mark "Write EXE result to disk"